ADVANTICS/documentation/charge-controllers/secc_generic/secc_bidirectional.md

 - [Advantics Generic EVSE protocol v3 (Kayak format)](charge-controllers/secc_generic/Advantics_Generic_EVSE_protocol_v3.kcd ':ignore')
 - [Advantics Generic EVSE protocol v3 (DBC format)](charge-controllers/secc_generic/Advantics_Generic_EVSE_protocol_v3.dbc ':ignore')

+### Migration from v2

+There are two important concepts introduced with v3:

+- It can function with setpoints that either mean targets (as it used to), or limits of a range.
+- All preliminary power functions like insulation test and precharge have been merged into a single message.

+Note that the range mode will only be used with charging protocols supporting it (usually the ones made for V2X applications).

+`Charging_Loop` has been renamed to `DC_Power_Control`.
+We kept the first signal, `Target_Voltage` as-is.
+Note that `Target_Current` got renamed `Current_Range_Max`, but still serves grossly the same function.
+Ie. in the simplest case you could still charge by using only that value as target current setpoint.
+And actually, that's how the target mode function.

+The `State_of_Charge` signal moved to the end of the message to make space for new signals that give the present power function, setpoint mode, and output bleeding command.

+The new power function signal covers these cases: Off, Standby, Insulation test, Precharge and Power transfer.
+Note that the "quircky" behaviour of v2 to use `Charging_Loop` with 0 V and 0 A targets to mean standby after insulation tests and precharge has been streamlined into a proper `Standby` power function.
+For compatibility, the 0 V and 0 A setpoints while in standby have also been kept.
+And as now there is a single "power-related" message, it becomes sementically more appropriate to emit it outside of the charging part of the session.

+You will however no longer receive the `Insulation_Test` and `Precharge` messages anymore have they have been entirely removed.

+The `Output_Bleed` command signal has been added to signal explicitly when the charger should actively stop presenting an output voltage.
+You should definitly read its [documentation](#DC_Power_Control-Output_Bleed) as it can be a bit tricky to use correctly.
+Note however that it might still change a little bit in the future for further clarity (like splitting the command with one for output contactors and one for power modules bleeding).

+Finally, `Power_Modules_Limits` has been renamed `DC_Power_Parameters`.
+It is also meant to be used pretty much as the old message was.
+Ie. the first signal is the same.
+The second has been renamed from `Maximum_Current` to `Maximum_Charge_Current` for consistency with the third, new, signal `Maximum_Discharge_Current`.
+A fourth signal, `Range_Target_Current` has been added, but is used only when we control the power modules directly, and the generic interface is used as a way to externally control some parameters of the charge.

 ## DC_Power_Control

 <div class="noheader-table small-table compact-table">